On the stability and instability of Kelvin-Stuart cat's-eye flows: Introduction

-{\bf{Main results for the MHD equations.}} First, we study the stability/instability of the Kelvin-Stuart magnetic islands $(\omega=0,\phi_{\ep})$ at the linear level.
-In particular, we give a rigorous proof of coalescence instability of the whole family of the magnetic islands.
+We next state the corresponding results for the Kelvin--Stuart magnetic islands.
+The first theorem gives a rigorous proof of coalescence instability for the whole family at the linear level.

 \begin{Theorem} Let $0 \leq \ep < 1$.
 Then